HarperDB/documentation/docs/deployments/configuration.md

 `certificateAuthority` - _Type_: string; _Default_: Path from `tls.certificateAuthority`

 This can define a specific path to use for the certificate authority.
 By default, certificate authorization checks against the CA specified at `tls.certificateAuthority`, but if you need a specific/distinct CA for MQTT, you can set this.

+`certificateVerification` - _Type_: boolean | object; _Default_: true

+When mTLS is enabled, Harper verifies the revocation status of client certificates using OCSP (Online Certificate Status Protocol).
+This ensures that revoked certificates cannot be used for authentication.

+Set to `false` to disable certificate verification, or configure with an object:

+- `timeout` - _Type_: number; _Default_: 5000 - Maximum milliseconds to wait for OCSP response
+- `cacheTtl` - _Type_: number; _Default_: 3600000 - Milliseconds to cache verification results (default: 1 hour)
+- `failureMode` - _Type_: string; _Default_: 'fail-open' - Behavior when OCSP verification fails:
+  - `'fail-open'`: Allow connection on verification failure (logs warning)
+  - `'fail-closed'`: Reject connection on verification failure

 For example, you could specify that mTLS is required and will authenticate as "user-name":